Adbdim's stork in exhibit

 More Information

-Abdim’s storks are long-limbed birds with black feathers accented by white portions under their wings.
-They have a blue face with a bright red patch around each eye.
-Among the smallest storks, these birds still stand nearly three feet tall, although females are slightly smaller than males.
-In some regions, Abdim’s storks are known as “grasshopper birds” due to their pechant for eating grasshoppers.
-They also eat locusts, caterpillars, small reptiles, amphibians, mice, crabs, and eggs.
+Abdim’s storks are long-limbed birds with black feathers accented with white portions under their wings.
+They have a blue face with a bright red patch around each eye and at the base of their bill.
+They are recognizable by their white bellies as well.
+Among the smallest storks, these birds still stand nearly 3 feet tall.

 Species Survival Plan logo